rushi3691/DevRewards/README.md

 Our application provides a simple and secure way for users to connect their GitHub profiles, granting access to their webhooks.
 By monitoring users' repositories and tracking their contributions, we gather valuable data that enables us to accurately assess the impact of their work.
 Leveraging the power of our smart contract, we can then allocate rewards based on predefined criteria, ensuring fairness and transparency in the process.

+## Key Features

+- Simple to use: Connect your wallet and GitHub account to get started.
+- Contribute to listed projects: Start contributing to existing projects immediately.
+- Automatic reward delivery: The platform ensures rewards are delivered to contributors automatically.
+- List your own repositories: Share your projects on the platform and invite others to contribute.
+- Chainlink Oracle integration: Balance notification system for project owners to send emails via Gmail.

 ## Demo